mrismanaziz/Reforestation/README.md

-## What has three letters and starts with gas?
-A Car.
+## What did one snowman say to the other snow man?
+Do you smell carrot?